Introduction: Infrared Cloning 2.

 Step 1: The Stuff

 We can use an Arduino Uno or Nano.
-But bare in mind that I have been testing this mostly in Uno.
-Is should work in every Arduino thought.
-And finally a simple infrared led.
+But bear in mind that I have been testing this mostly in Uno.
+It should work in every Arduino thought.
+And finally, a simple infrared led.
 Simple, isn't it?

 Step 2: Connections.

-I had some issues with this infrared led, because every tutorial that I watched says that you have to add a resistance to protect the led.
+I had some issues with this infrared led because every tutorial that I watched says that you have to add a resistance to protect the led.
 So did as instructed but found that the led where emitting signals but not bright.
 Since infrared light is not visible you can check if the led is working using the camera of your cell phone.
 As I was saying my configuration was not working, the light was not bright enough.
-After a few trials I decided to remove the resistance.
+After a few trials, I decided to remove the resistance.
 And that was it.
-By the way I read some where that Arduino slot 13 has an integrated resistance so I started using that one, but I had to use another slot since I needed that slot and fount out that it works in every digital pin.
-So I thing the resistance might be needed if you need to turn on led an keep it on.
-In our case the infrared led will be sending signals and means one, is not turned on constantly and two it will be blinking very short periods of time.
+By the way, I read somewhere that Arduino slot 13 has an integrated resistance so I started using that one, but I had to use another slot since I needed that slot and found out that it works in every digital pin.
+So I think the resistance might be needed if you need to turn on the led and keep it on.
+In our case, the infrared led will be sending signals, and means one, is not turned on constantly and two it will be blinking for very short periods of time.
 Not sure, am just a humble programmer.